slarmoo/.github/profile/simon/simon-service/simon-service.md

   ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

   ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs to set up the Node.js service for your backend code, and copy your front-end code to the `public` directory.
 You also want to make sure that your node.js HTTP service code for Simon is configured to listen on port 3000.
-When you deploy your Start Up you want to make sure that code is configured to listen on port 4000.
+When you deploy your Startup you want to make sure that code is configured to listen on port 4000.

 - Update your `startup` repository notes.md with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).